 ADPF makes submissions on behalf of its members to all inquiries into the dairy industry as they arise.

 The latest inquiry is the ACCC Inquiry into bargaining power in supply chains for perishable agricultural products in Australia.
 The inquiry seeks to understand how the relative bargaining power of farmers, processors and retailers involved in supply chains for perishable agricultural goods affects trading practices which can, in turn, affect the efficient operation of these markets.
-The final report is due to the Treasurer by 30 November 2020.
+The final report was handed down by the ACCC in December 2020.

 Dairy processors are committed to creating a thriving and trusted industry, delivering jobs, economic growth and helping people to live well – ultimately built on the value of dairy being recognised throughout the Australian community.